Edward Olivares Player Props: Royals vs. Red Sox

 Edward Olivares At The Plate

-- Olivares is hitting .247 with 17 doubles, four triples, six home runs and 15 walks.
+- Olivares has 17 doubles, four triples, six home runs and 15 walks while hitting .247.

-- In 7.7% of his games this season, he has gone deep, and 2.1% of his trips to the plate.
+- He has hit a long ball in 7.7% of his games this season, and 2.1% of his trips to the dish.

-- He has scored in 27 games this year, with multiple runs seven times.
+- He has scored in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.